 I am excited to see how the answers will compare and my hope is that they will prove to other women who might feel isolated and afraid of speaking up that they are not, in fact, alone.

-My goal for 2019 is to get at least 200 women with postpartum depression to answer these 10 questions.
+My goal for 2019 is to get as many women with postpartum depression as possible to answer these 10 questions.

 If you, or someone you know, has postpartum depression, please click below to submit your answers and help me share this questionnaire so that it can reach women from all around the world.

 In addition to this exciting challenge, I hope to continue providing more information about postpartum depression and maternal mental health this year.
 They say knowledge is power and it couldn’t be more true when it comes to mental health.
 Being misunderstood, judged and stigmatized are some of the biggest barriers for a woman with postpartum depression and it’s my mission to change that.

 Thank you so much to all of my supporters, readers, contributors and of course, to my fellow postpartum depression survivors who inspire me to keep going.